oktadev/okta-blog/_source/_posts/2023-07-28-scim-workshop.md

 Let's look up whether any users in the Todo app have the email address `trinity@portal.example`.
 Try sending a GET request with no body to `http://localhost:3333/scim/v2/Users?filter=userName eq "trinity@portal.example"&startIndex=1&count=100` What result do you expect?

-If you seeded your database with `seed.ts`, the result will look like this.
+If you seeded your database with `seed_script.ts`, the result will look like this.

 ```json
 {